An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Food Service

 Trinity School utilizes Flik Independent School Dining Services for all meals prepared for students on campus during the school year.
 All foods served by Flik are peanut and tree nut free.
-The Chef Manager is also available to meet with parents of children with severe food allergies to discuss reasonable alternative food choices that can be made available.
+The Chef Manager is also available to meet with parents of children with severe food allergies and other diet restrictions to discuss reasonable alternative food choices that can be made available.
 Parents may contact Flik at flik@trinityatl.org to schedule a time to meet.

 Environmental Guidelines